-The vast majority of melanomas arise from cutaneous sites, but most cases of melanoma arise from intermittently sun-exposed skin.
-A small percentage of melanomas arise on acral surfaces of the hands and feet, which tend to be diagnosed at a later stage.
+The vast majority of melanomas arise from cutaneous sites.
+Most arise from intermittently sun-exposed skin.
+A small percentage arise on acral surfaces of the hands and feet.
 Melanoma can arise from melanocytes adjacent to the retina or within mucosal surfaces in the oropharynx, sinuses, rectum, or vulva.
-These noncutaneous melanomas have distinct clinical and biological features from their more common cutaneous counterpart.
+These noncutaneous melanomas have distinct clinical and biological features when compared to cutaneous melanoma.

 Men are more likely than women to develop melanoma (67% higher incidence), and their prognosis is worse (136% higher risk of death from melanoma).
-The risk of recurrence in the setting of resected primary melanoma is higher, and expected survival in the setting of regionally advanced disease is significantly shorter.
+The reasons for this are unclear.

-The rates of melanoma and other skin cancers are highest where fair-skinned Caucasians migrated to lower latitudes, with annual sun exposure that is substantially higher than their historically native climates.
+The rates of melanoma and other skin cancers are highest in countries where fair-skinned Caucasians migrated to lower latitudes, with annual sun exposure that is substantially higher than their historically native climates.
 Australia, New Zealand, South Africa, and Israel bear a disproportionate burden of skin cancer.
 In Australia, melanoma is the third most common cancer.
-In the United States, Hawaii and the desert Southwest have the highest rates of skin cancer of all kinds and melanoma.
+In the United States, Hawaii and the desert Southwest have the highest rates of skin cancer of all kinds, including melanoma.

 Skin cancers that are confined to the skin at presentation and with adequate staging evaluation have a high rate of cure.
 The 10-year survival of patients with invasive melanomas that are 1 mm or less in thickness and that lack ulceration is 97%.
 Melanoma that is microscopically present in regional lymph nodes is associated with a 10-year survival of 50% to 60%; when macroscopic or clinically apparent lymph nodes are detected, the 10-year survival is only 30% to 40%.
 The presence of more distant metastatic disease is associated with only a 5% possibility of survival 10 years from initial recognition.

-Although there are families in which melanoma can occur with high likelihood, an underlying genetic predisposition can only be found in 3% of all cases.
+Although there are families in which melanoma can occur with high likelihood, an underlying genetic predisposition can only be found in only a small percentage of patients.
 These pedigrees have been identified because of their high likelihood of a mutation carrier developing melanoma.
 Lower-penetrance genotypes remain to be elucidated.
-Nonetheless, identification of the genes responsible for familial melanoma has greatly contributed to the understanding of the molecular pathophysiology of melanoma.
+Nonetheless, identification of the genes responsible for familial melanoma has greatly contributed to the understanding of the molecular pathophysiology of the disease.

 Xeroderma pigmentosum (XP) is a rare inherited disorder in which DNA repair following UV damage is impaired.
 Mutations in XP genes A through G have been identified as the underlying molecular event.
 Squamous cell and basal cell carcinomas and melanoma are prevalent in this population at a young age.
 The near-complete penetrance of melanoma in these patients emphasizes the critical balance between UV-induced DNA damage and repair in risk for skin cancer.
 As DNA damage repair is mediated by a complex network of sensor and effector proteins, variability in the function of this system almost certainly underlies the variability in risk among the fair-skinned population.